Alice94/FreeConvolutionCode/README.md

 - Invertible Cauchy transform (for the additive case) or invertible T-transform (for the multiplicative case)

-These assumptions ensure that the resulting measure has a sqrt-behavior at the boundary and that its density function is regular enough; see [the paper] for precise statements.
+These assumptions ensure that the resulting measure has a sqrt-behavior at the boundary and that its density function is regular enough; see [1] for precise statements.

 ### 2. Dependencies